 Email: mhoover [at] institute.coop | Phone: (415) 379-9201 Ext.
 1

-Rebecca Bauen directs Democracy At Work Institute’s Fellowship Program for Worker Coop Developers.
+Rebecca Bauen directs DAWI’s training and education program, which includes fellowships, workshops, and our School for Democratic Management.
 She has long-standing experience in worker cooperative development and adult education.
 As Executive Director of WAGES in Oakland, California from l999-2003, Rebecca directed the organization toward scaling green cleaning cooperatives.
 Prior to this, she supported the start-up of an interpreting coop and led a workplace conversion project of a union cabinet making company in Washington State.
 Working for the Northwest Cooperative Federation, she organized the first four years of the annual Western Worker Cooperative Conference, and taught courses on worker cooperatives and popular education at UC Berkeley and The Evergreen State College.
 She has published multiple articles and reports on community development and cooperatives for GEO, the ICA Group and Dollars & Sense.
-She is a member of the Cooperative Charitable Trust, participating in study trips of Mondragon, Emilia Romagna, Manitoba, and the Argentine recuperated factories.
+She is a member of the Cooperative Charitable Trust, participating in study trips of Argentine recuperated factories, Cuba, Emilia Romagna, and Mondragon.
 Rebecca holds a M.P.A. with a focus on regional economic development and environmental sustainability.
 She is also a multi-media artist whose story-sculptures have been shown in exhibits throughout the west coast www.rebeccabauen.com.

 Email: rbauen [at] institute.coop | Phone: (415) 379-9201 Ext.
 5